emerson-argueta/gohtwind/README.md

 * All the CRUD operations are done within the context of a single page.
   * Traditionally, CRUD operations are done across multiple pages.
   * Gohtwind's approach is to keep all the CRUD operations within a single page using dialog modals.
-  * This approach is more efficient and provides a better user experience (IMHO).
+  * This approach is more efficient and provides a better user experience (IMO).
 2. To start the development server run the script:
 ```bash
 ./dev-setup-<linux | macos | windows>.sh